 Interaction design, information architecture, visual design, Tableau development

 Each of the orange shapes in the building below represent an occupation within the construction industry.
-On the live site, this interactive graphic is used to filter the data table, map, and video on the page.
-I drew the overall shape, and all of the occupation icons, by hand and in Adobe Illustrator.
+This interactive graphic is used to filter the data table, map, and video on the page.

 I designed a total of 21 icons to represent the variety of jobs in the construction industry, and the types of individuals the industry would like to recruit.
 Some icons include feminine characteristics to encourage female participation in the construction industry.
 The varied colors of the icons demonstrate the construction industry's need for a diverse workforce.